sundai-club/banana-vision/README.md

 **Example**: Between Jan 12 and Mar 1 (48 days apart), it generates 47 intermediate images for every missing day!

+**Note**: The interpolation script automatically copies the original start and end images to the output folder, so you'll have a complete sequence including the originals.

 ## Dependencies

 All required packages are listed in `requirements.txt`: